The outstanding treatment that both the Xbox Series X and Series S received from Microsoft is finally in development and coming to Windows PCs.

 DirectStorage API On Windows

 There is currently nothing on Windows 10 that is similar to Sony’s or Microsoft’s approaches for more efficient data access.
-Motherboards today lack any type of special SSD controller for solid-state drives or hardware to optimize decompression.
+Motherboards today lack any type of particular SSD controller for solid-state drives or hardware to optimize decompression.

 What Can You Expect?